chriswilty/weather-widget/README.md

 If you want to see it as a desktop widget, give OpenFin a try:

 ```
+# Run this in one terminal
 yarn start

+# Run this in another terminal
 yarn dlx -p openfin-cli openfin --launch --config openfin.json
 ```